markwinton/activity-card/README.md

 PORT=3000
 ```

+3. Run `npm install` to install dependencies

-3. Run `npm run start` to start the service and webpack-dev-server
+4. Run `npm run start` to start the service and webpack-dev-server

 Learn more about the Strava API at [developers.strava.com](https://developers.strava.com)